mahfuj-rahman/Corom-Browser/README.md

 #by Team PENTAGON

-#Please see the 'main.py' file to see the project code.
+#Please open 'main.py' file to see the project code.

 #--------Member's Information--------